 Photographer: Ali Hasnein Hussein | Country: Tanzania

 This compelling photograph captures the essence of resilience and the indomitable human spirit.
 A young footballer, seated on the ground, engages with the game amidst a backdrop of lush green turf and scattered footballs.
 Despite facing physical challenges, her expression and body language radiate joy and determination.
 The image beautifully embodies the theme “Overpower.
 Overtake.
 Overcome.”
-It shows how the woman overpowers societal and physical barriers, asserting her presence on the field with strength and passion.
-Her engagement with the sport demonstrates her ability to overtake the limitations imposed by her condition, showcasing that dedication and love for the game can drive one to surpass any obstacle.
+It illustrates how the woman overpowers societal and physical barriers, asserting her presence on the field with strength and passion.

 WOMEN WRESTLERS OF INDIA BREAKING TABOOS